spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-S3-for-Domain-Redirects.md

   * Apex domain: `example.com`
   * Fully qualified domain: `www.example.com`

-It's tempting to set up DNS to use the bare apex domain of `example.com`.
-It seems to create a simpler canonical base for all of your hyperlinks.
-This apex domain is created with a CNAME record.
+It's tempting to set up [DNS](http://www.steves-internet-guide.com/dns-guide-beginners/) to use the apex domain of `example.com`.
+This seems to create a simpler canonical base for all of your hyperlinks.
+An apex domain is created with a CNAME record.
 However, new DNS records can't be made from CNAME records.

-For example, if you want to host email services on the bare domain, you can't create additional MX records from a CNAME record.
+For example, if you want to host email services on the apex domain, you can't create additional MX records from a CNAME record.

 It's better to start off all your hyperlinks with `www.example.com` (or any other subdomain `app.example.com`).
 By using the `www` subdomain, you have more flexibility in creating additional DNS records for common situations like:
   * MX records for email services